Jimbly/dcjam2024/Jimb-TODO.md

 Playtest Feedback
 * too many monsters on first floor - maybe aim for ~7 encounters per floor? or more avoidable?
+* playtest 1
+  * way too easy second level with ~4 upgrades; was about 30min with some fixes - slot 3!
+  * only had ~3 deaths, max sanity restore totally unneeded
+* playtest 2
+  *

 Finish up
 * remove dbg:kill buttons!